Over a billion birds die every year in the US due to window collisions during migration.

 How YOU can help:

-We need volunteers to help us monitor collision sites over a two-week period, from April 28-May 10.
-Volunteers will work in pairs, walking around the designated sites in the early morning (sometime between 6 am and 8 am) and documenting any injured or dead birds they find.
-We will provide all instruction and equipment, including maps, survey sheets, gloves, and bags to transport injured birds.
-We will collect any injured birds and bring them to wildlife rehab centers.
+We need volunteers to help us monitor collision sites over a two-week period in October.
+Volunteers walk around the designated sites in the early morning and document any injured or dead birds they find.
+We provide all instruction and equipment, including maps, survey sheets, gloves, and bags to transport injured birds.
+We will collect injured birds and bring them to wildlife rehab centers.

-You may volunteer as many or as few days as you wish.
-Slots will be filled on a first-come, first-served basis.
+You may volunteer to monitor as many or as few days as you wish.
 You can also volunteer as a ‘floater’ who is available to fill in if other volunteers become unavailable.
-We will offer a modest stipend to volunteers for their time.

 Volunteers must be at least 16 years old.
 Some familiarity with common birds is preferable but you do not need to be an expert—we will ID species from photographs.